When You Fall Down, You Get Up

 She is one of seven U.S. women to win the Olympic gold medal in figure skating, but life has not always been golden for the perky figure skater from Riverside, CT.
 With the publication last year of her memoir, A Skating Life: My Story, Dorothy revealed her hidden battle with depression, which also ran in her family.
 She hoped that by relating her struggle with the disease, she would be able to encourage others facing the same challenge.
 Now, Dorothy is opening up about her battle with a different disease – breast cancer.

-“If I think that I can help someone by a negative experience,” she tells Coping® “then I’m always happy to do that.
+“If I think that I can help someone by a negative experience,” she tells Coping®, “then I’m always happy to do that.
 I don’t have any secrets.
 I don’t necessarily need for it to be out there in the public, but I think it’s important for people to know that it can happen to anyone.”

-In January of 2008, after canceling several dates for the “Broadway on Ice” tour and inciting a flurry of rumors in the figure skating world, Dorothy announced she was receiving treatment for breast cancer.
+In January of this year, after canceling several dates for the “Broadway on Ice” tour and inciting a flurry of rumors in the figure skating world, Dorothy announced she was receiving treatment for breast cancer.
 She has undergone a lumpectomy and radiation and is now participating in a clinical trial for an aromatase inhibitor.